-‘RHOA’: Phaedra Parks Says She Doesn’t Have Time For Gossip – Will She Be Back For Season 10?
+‘RHOA’: Phaedra Parks Says She Doesn’t Have Time For Gossip, Will She Be Back For Season 10?

 With only one reunion episode left, fans are now left to wonder if Phaedra will return next season.

 Shortly after the reunion filming ended, rumors swirled that Phaedra had been fired from the show.
 Claiming to have an inside source, Love B. Scott stated that Phaedra did not receive a contract renewal for next season.
-The website posited that producers had grown tired of Phaedra’s lies and that she was becoming a liability to the show.
+The website suggested that producers had grown tired of Phaedra’s lies, and she was becoming a liability to the show.

 The same day, Atlanta-based gossip website Straight From The A also reported that Phaedra had not been asked back for Season 10, but for a different reason.
-The site said that Phaedra’s lack of personal storyline combined with her hefty $1.3 million salary was not proving to be a good return on investment for producers.
+The site said that Phaedra’s lack of personal storyline, combined with her hefty $1.3 million salary, was not proving to be a good return on investment for producers.
 The gossip maven said that producers were looking to make room in the salary department to support the return of Nene Leakes and Kim Zolciak-Biermann.

 However, a rep for the mother of two said the claim was untrue.